 Wetting maps are a new concept for hydrophobic surface characterization and open a window for investigating structure-property relationships in surface wetting.

-Up to now, ‘contact angle measurement’ has been the typical method of measuring wetting properties of surfaces.
+Up to now, ‘contact angle measurement’ has been the typical method of measuring the wetting properties of surfaces.
 It is prone to inaccuracies, though, for surfaces that are highly repellent to liquid.
 Unlike contact angle measurement, SDAM does not require a direct line of sight, which allows measuring uneven surfaces such as fabrics or biological surfaces.
 SDAM can also detect wetting properties of microscopic functional features that were previously very hard to measure.
 Those microscopic features are important in many biochips, chemical sensors and microelectromechanical components and systems.

 The research is conducted by an interdisciplinary team from three schools of Aalto University: School of Electrical Engineering, School of Science, and School of Chemical Engineering.
 The researchers involved in the study are Ville Liimatainen, Maja Vuckovac, Ville Jokinen, Veikko Sariola, Matti Hokkanen, Quan Zhou and Robin Ras.